You too can make dashboards: How to visualise your Airtable data in Google Data Studio

 You have two options here.
 Something easy to get you started, or something flexible to give you full control.

-The easy option is to use a google sheets add on called “Airtable Importer”.
+The easy option is to use a google sheets add on called “Coupler”.
 An awesome group of humans called Railsware have developed this handy add-on, and made it available to the world for free!
 Thanks, Railsware!

-If you’d like to go down the “Airtable Importer” path, see this page to get started.
-The only limitation of the free plug in is that you have to pay if you want your data to be kept up to date.
-Using the free option, whenever you make a change in Airtable, it will not show up in Google Sheets automagically.
+If you’d like to go down the “Coupler” path, see this page to get started.
+The only limitation of the free tier is that you have a maximum amount of data you can sync every month.

 If you’re like us and you want more flexibility, then there’s another option.
-It’s not as easy, but on the plus side, you don’t have to pay for it!
+It’s not as easy, but on the plus side, you have full control and you don’t have to pay for it!
 Here’s what to do.

 Step 1: Sync Airtable to Google Sheets (the flexible way)